sdb-cloud-ops/cloud-ops/_docs/Deploying/AWS/deploying.md

 > You need to modify pvc section:
 >
-> storageClassName \> your default storage class name available in your k8s environment
+> storageClassName \> your default storage class name available in your
+> k8s environment
 >
 > existingClaim \> you need it if you have more than one pvc for grafana

 cat \> grafana.yaml \<\<EOF

-\## Expose the grafana service to be accessed from outside the cluster (LoadBalancer service)
+\## Expose the grafana service to be accessed from outside the cluster (LoadBalancer service).

 \## or access it from within the cluster (ClusterIP service).
 Set the service type and the port to serve it.